crosshatch/server/OVERVIEW.md

 ## Market

-Crosshatch taps into the U.S.' $5 billion EdTech market.
-Meanwhile, the global children's app market is projected to grow to $14.6 billion by 2026.
-This growth rate outpaces the overall app market, reflecting rising demand for specialized educational solutions.
+The US education technology (EdTech) market has experienced significant growth in recent years.
+In 2023, the market was valued at approximately $42.34 billion and is projected to reach $90.61 billion by 2030, growing at a compound annual growth rate (CAGR) of 11.5% from 2024 to 2030.[^1]

 Other key metrics:

-- There are 1.9 billion children globally under 15 years of age.
+- There are 1.8 billion children globally under 15 years of age.[^2]
-- There are 33 million families in the U.S. with children under 12 years of age.
+- As of 2022, there were 23.2 million families in the US with children under 12 years of age.[^3]
-- Parents spend an average of $1,000 per child annually on educational tools.
+- Parents spend an average of $586 per child annually on educational tools.[^4]

 Market data suggests that parents increasingly seek screen time with purpose, preferring apps that provide educational value and foster creativity.
 Crosshatch addresses this growing demand.